splunk/observability-workshop/docs/apm/online-boutique.md

 Also in this view you can see the overall Error and Latency rates over time charts.

+## 7. Bonus Round

-**Bonus Step:** Check the OpenTelemetry Collector dashboards and validate metrics and spans are being sent:
+Check the OpenTelemetry Collector dashboards and validate metrics and spans are being sent:

 ![OpenTelemetry Collector dashboard](../images/apm/otel-dashboard.png)